baskrki/Notes/README.md

 # Notes
-Here, I'll be uploading my notes as I study mathematics.
+Here, I'll be uploading my notes as I study mathematics along.

+Then notes might not be completed and will be updated along the way.